COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Inhalation Analgesia (Nitronox Gas)

-Nitronox is a mixture of nitrous oxide gas and oxygen (also known as laughing gas)
+Nitronox is a mixture of nitrous oxide gas and oxygen (also known as laughing gas).
+It is a weak anaesthetic agent, that won't cause unconsciousness on its own.4

-The following information will assist you to make an informed decision about the use of inhalation analgesia for pain relief in labour that is in line with your preferences and values.
-It’s important to learn about the benefits, risks and alternatives before labour begins.
-The following are population level benefits and risks.
-In order to make an informed decision, it's important to speak with your healthcare provider to discuss how these may apply to your individual situation.
+The following information about the use of inhalation analgesia for pain relief in labour will assist you to make an informed decision that is in line with your preferences and values.
+It’s important to learn about the benefits, risks, and alternatives, and to have a discussion with your healthcare provider to answer any questions before labour begins.

 Alternatives